iconify/tools/README.md

 # SimpleSVG Tools

 This library is a collection of tools for importing, exporting and processing SVG images.

+Its main purpose is to convert icon sets and fonts to SimpleSVG json collections, but it can be used for other purposes.

 ## Installation